CityU hosts symposium on developing nuclear energy for a secure future

 The symposium, titled “Developing Nuclear Energy – A Secure Future”, was jointly organised by CityU and the Hong Kong Nuclear Society.
 It served as a platform for world-class experts to share insights on the challenges and opportunities associated with the safe application of nuclear energy in the region.

 Professor Way Kuo, CityU President, extended a warm welcome to the guests at the opening ceremony.
-He said in his welcome remarks that the development of nuclear energy had to be positioned in alignment with what he called the “rainbow energy sources”, referring to seven kinds of energy: hydropower, fossil fuel (coal, oil and natural gas), nuclear, wind and solar energy, biofuel, and others (geothermal, ocean energy and marsh gas).
+He said the development of nuclear energy had to be positioned in alignment with what he called the “rainbow energy sources”, referring to seven kinds of energy: hydropower, fossil fuel (coal, oil and natural gas), nuclear, wind and solar energy, biofuel, and others (geothermal, ocean energy and marsh gas).

 Professor Kuo pointed out that each has its pros and cons; and that each complements the others to produce a more sustainable era for the planet and a better range of energy sources.